dsin85691/SSBA_For_Counterfactuals/README.md

 There are a few exceptional cases where the algorithm may not work based on research.
 Pathological examples like the random classifier might make it impossible to find a solution.
 We do require that there will be a finite number of class changes within a line segment.
 Majority of machine learning models will not behave like the pathological example.

 In this case, a random classifier would be some model that selects each class with equal probability.
-Basically, any classifier that produces an infinite number of class changes on a line segment would not result in convergence.
+For a random classifier, every point is a boundary point (50% probability for each class), so there is no convergence in this case.

 # Feedback #